max8539/test-runner/README.md

 ## General information
 test-runner.js is a script which can be used to automate testing of programs.
 It was originally made to help test small programs written in C, which lacks its own dedicated testing framework, however it can be used to test programs written in many languages, provided that they run in the terminal and make use of standard IO streams (`stdin`, `stdout` and `stderr`).

-One of the main goals of test-runner.js was to make the script portable, and as user-friendly to non-JavaScript developers as possible.
+One of the main goals of test-runner.js was to make it portable and as user-friendly to non-JavaScript developers as possible.
 As such, test-runner.js avoids the use of npm and external packages entirely, only using packages which are built in to Node.js.

 It is recommended to download (or `git clone`) this repository and save it to a central location in your user's filesystem, then copy `test-runner.js`and the `tests` directory into the root directories of the projects where you wish to use it.